gitlabhq/gitlab-ci/doc/examples/README.md

-# How you build script is run
+# How your build script is run

 The runner runs the line below before it runs the commands in your build script: